eriksencosta/percentage/README.md

 # Percentage library

+## Disclaimer

+This is WIP, published for close friends reviews only.
+This README is temporary.

+## Usage

 Percentage is a library that introduces the `Percentage` type: a class make percentage calculations in Kotlin easier.

 Let's say you want to calculate a 5% discount of a value.
 In vanilla Kotlin, you would do: